-ORIGINAL: ENGLISH

-REGIONAL COMMITTEE FOR AFRICA

-Seventy-first session Virtual session, 24-26 August 2021

-Agenda item 9

-FRAMEWORK FOR AN INTEGRATED MULTISECTORAL RESPONSE TO TB, HIV, STIS AND HEPATITIS IN THE WHO AFRICAN REGION 2021-2030

-Report of the Secretariat

-EXECUTIVE SUMMARY
+Framework for an Integrated Multisectoral Response to TB, HIV, STIS and Hepatitis in the WHO African Region 2021-2030

+Framework for an Integrated Multisectoral Response to TB, HIV, STIS and Hepatitis in the WHO African Region 2021-2030

+Contents

+Executive summary V

+Introduction 1

+Current situation 2

+Issues and Challenges 4

+Vision, Goals, Objectives, Targets And Milestones 7

+Guiding Principles 10

+Priority Interventions and Actions 11

+Executive Summary

-- 1. In the African Region, the burdens of HIV, TB, viral hepatitis and STIs are still high.
+In the African Region, the burdens of HIV, TB, viral hepatitis and STIs are still high.
 The regional action frameworks for the implementation of global sector strategies respectively for HIV, viral hepatitis, STIs and the End TB strategy adopted at the Sixty-sixth and Sixty-seventh Regional Committees have triggered progress in national responses.
-While considerable progress has been made as the action frameworks come to an end, the expected targets for 2020 have not been met due to many issues and challenges. - 2.
+While considerable progress has been made as the action frameworks come to an end, the expected targets for 2020 have not been met due to many issues and challenges.

 Insufficient political commitment to the four diseases has resulted in inadequate funding.
 Delays in adopting and implementing innovative interventions, technologies and approaches, as well as persistent legal and social barriers to accessing services for key populations and vulnerable groups are a cause for concern.
 The engagement of community actors and availability of community-led services are suboptimal.
 Little attention is paid to the social determinants of the four epidemics.
 In addition, the absence of a coordination structure and an accountability framework for integration of programmes does not encourage managers to leverage synergies and efficiencies across programmes.
-Moreover, health systems are not resilient enough to mitigate service disruption that might result from any humanitarian emergency such as COVID-19. - 3.
+Moreover, health systems are not resilient enough to mitigate service disruption that might result from any humanitarian emergency such as COVID-19.

 The proposed framework leverages existing opportunities such as increasing public financing for health, comprehensive revitalization of primary health care, the universal health coverage agenda and broader global health commitments.
-The proposed framework fosters greater integration of human rights in the response and advocates the use of new medicines, technologies and approaches. - 4.
+The proposed framework fosters greater integration of human rights in the response and advocates the use of new medicines, technologies and approaches.

 This new regional action framework was developed with the aim of achieving an African Region where the public health threats of HIV, tuberculosis, viral hepatitis and sexually transmitted infections are controlled or eliminated.
 Drawing lessons from the shortfalls of the past and addressing the above challenges, it aims at mobilizing and guiding Member States towards achieving the sustainable development targets for control and/or elimination of these diseases.
-To this end, national responses should be led by governments; they should be integrated, multisectoral and promote universal health coverage, adopt a people-centred approach, accommodate gender-sensitivity, equity and human rights, and reflect strong community engagement and preparedness. - 5.
+To this end, national responses should be led by governments; they should be integrated, multisectoral and promote universal health coverage, adopt a peoplecentred approach, accommodate gender-sensitivity, equity and human rights, and reflect strong community engagement and preparedness.

 The actions that Member States must implement should give priority to the primary health care level and follow the life-cycle approach.
-They are organized around seven strategic interventions, namely leadership and management for performance; information for action; interventions for impact;

-equity in service delivery; financing for sustainability; innovation for accelerating service delivery; and preparedness for resilience.
+They are organized around seven strategic interventions, namely leadership and management for performance; information for action; interventions for impact; equity in service delivery; financing for sustainability; innovation for accelerating service delivery; and preparedness for resilience.
+VI